Easy steps, build video, and printable plans for this beautiful wooden DIY Play Kitchen for Kids with lots of fun additions kids love!

-I attached the shelf brackets to the wall with glue and brad nails from behind.
+I attached the shelf brackets to the wall of this DIY Play Kitchen for Kids with glue and brad nails from behind.
 Then set the shelf on that with glue on the brackets.
 That’ll need time to dry.
 Or, you can try using Dap’s Rapid Fuse for a quick setting glue.

 Add all of the Fun Bells & Whistles

 Now you can install that fun drop in sink.
 And add 2 burners and a griddle or just 4 burners.
 I used 2 round cork plant mats as the bottom of the burners.
 Then topped with 8 pieces of the 1/2″ x 3/4″ dowels and a 1/2″ thick slice of a 1″ diameter dowel rod.
 The griddle is just a framed in section of counter top with 1/4″ plywood inside to raise the griddle surface.

 It’ll be easier for you to paint the pieces before attaching them to the counter top.
 You can attach them quickly and securely with something like that DAP Rapid Fuse I mentioned earlier.